 Additional information regarding which studies are eligible for a Certificates of Confidentiality can also be found in the NSU Office of Clinical Research Certificate of Confidentiality Policy.

-Certificates of Confidentiality protect subjects from compelled disclosure of identifying information but do not prevent the voluntary disclosure of identifying characteristics of research subjects.
-Researchers, therefore, are not prevented from voluntarily disclosing certain information about research subjects, such as evidence of child abuse or a subject’s threatened violence to self or others.
+Certificates of Confidentiality protect subjects from compelled disclosure of identifying information but do not prevent the voluntary disclosure of identifying characteristics of research participants.
+Investigators, therefore, are not prevented from voluntarily disclosing certain information about research participants, such as evidence of child abuse or a subject’s threatened violence to self or others.

-However, if a researcher intends to make such voluntary disclosures, the consent form should clearly indicate this.
+However, if a investigator intends to make such voluntary disclosures, consent documents should clearly indicate this.
 Furthermore, Certificates of Confidentiality do not prevent other types of intentional or unintentional breaches of confidentiality.
 As a result, investigators and IRBs must ensure that other appropriate mechanisms and procedures are in place to protect the confidentiality of the identifiable private information to be obtained in the proposed research.